Assessing the Threat of a Collision Using the Advanced CAT Tool

 2. Close the Report & Graph Manager.

-1. Return to AdvCAT's () properties.
+1. Return to AdvCAT1's () properties.

-4. Click Compute.
+7. Click Compute.

 Using the Nonlinear Probability Tool

-The previously mentioned methods (Chan, Alfano, Patera, and Maha) all assume linear relative motion; that is to say the secondary satellite moves past the primary satellite in a straight line.
+The previously mentioned methods (Chan, Alfano, Patera, and Maha) all assume linear relative motion; that is to say, the secondary satellite moves past the primary satellite in a straight line.
 Under certain circumstances (GEO orbits, rendezvous, formation flying, etc.) this assumption is violated, as seen in the 3D Graphics window (Primary and Secondary orbits).
-The Advanced CAT tool provides you with a test to determine when the linear assumption is not valid.
-If invalid, you should use adjoining parallelepipeds (bundles) and/or adjoining tubes (cylinders) to obtain a proper probability of collision.
+However, the Conjunction Analysis capability provides you with a tool to determine when the linear assumption is not valid.

 Analyzing Non Linear Motion Using Cylinders

-Cylinders
+Overlapping Cylinders

 Nonlinear motion causes gaps and overlaps where the tube sections meet.
 If the relative motion track bends towards the covariance ellipsoid center, then the overlapping sections will occur in regions of greater probability density with the gaps occurring in regions of lesser probability density.
 Although the gap and overlapping volumes are almost equal, their probability densities are not.
 The resulting summation causes an overinflation of the probability.
 If the relative motion track bends away from the covariance ellipsoid center, then the probability for cylindrical tubes will be underestimated because the gap is in a region of higher probability density.
-The amount of error will vary based on the degree of bending/overlap relative to probability density.
+The amount of error will vary based on the degree of bending / overlap relative to probability density.

 Addressing nonlinear motion using bundles

 The gaps and overlaps created by adjoining right-circular cylinders can be reduced by sectioning the cylinder into component pieces.
 The gaps and overlaps of all the sections will be considerably smaller than the unsectioned cylinder.
 If there is sufficient movement in the probability density space, the aforementioned discs can be linked to form a bent collision tube.
 The right cylinders described in the previous section are replaced by bundles of abutting parallelepipeds.
 Each parallelepiped end is adjusted such that the bundle forms a compound miter where neighboring tubes meet, thereby reducing the gaps and overlaps of the previous method.
 The implicit assumption is that the one-dimensional probability along the central axis of each parallelepiped adequately represents that dimension’s probability for any point on the face of the parallelepiped.
-Analysis will take much longer than when using cylinders.

 Opening the Nonlinear Probability Tool

-5. Objects and TCA
+Objects and TCA

-The End Sigma field holds a default value of 4.000.
+2. The End Sigma field holds a default value of 4.000.
 This enables you to set your probability density.
+3D sigmas contain the following probability densities:

 • 1 sigma ≥ 19.87%